mido/mido/README.rst

   * supports PortMidi, RtMidi and Pygame.
 New backends can be easily written and used with Mido.

+  * full support for all 18 messages defined by the MIDI standard.

   * full support for MIDI files (read, write, create and play) with complete access to every message in the file.